le0booba/Superior_Tab_Mute/README.md

 ---

 <div align="center">

-Like the extension?
-Give it a star on GitHub to show your support!
+  **Made with ❤️ by badrenton**

-© badrenton 2025
+  *© 2025 • If you find this extension helpful, please consider giving it a ⭐ on GitHub!*

 </div>